 Dispose of electronic devices – The environmental factor

-We had already written on this topic of how the computer and electronic devices can pollute both land and air, very often, making them unusable.
-For details, please read E-Waste Problem, Hazards and Solutions.
+We have already written about how computers and electronic devices can often pollute land and air, making them unusable.
+For details, please read E-Waste Problem, Hazards, and Solutions.

 Related read: How to Securely and Safely dispose of old Computers.